 A skin lesion potassium hydroxide (KOH) exam is the most common test for athlete’s foot.
 A doctor scrapes off a small area of infected skin and places it in potassium hydroxide (KOH).
 The KOH destroys normal cells and leaves the fungal cells untouched so they are easy to see under a microscope.

 Athlete’s foot can often be treated with over-the-counter (OTC) topical antifungal medications.
-If OTC medications don’t successfully treat the fungal infection, your doctor may prescribe topical or oral prescription-strength antifungal medications.
+If OTC medications don’t treat the fungal infection, your doctor may prescribe topical or oral prescription-strength antifungal medications.
 Your doctor may also recommend home treatments to help clear up the infection.

 There are many OTC topical antifungal medications, including: